Frequently asked questions by potential volunteer ESL teachers:

 Do you have classes on the weekend?

-We have a conversation class on Saturdays.
+We have a conversation class on Saturdays in the spring and fall.
 Being a volunteer teacher for this class is an opportunity.
 You can teach each Saturday or every other Saturday.
-Classes are from February 4 to May 20.
+Spring classes are from February – mid-May and fall classes are from September – mid-December.

 I’d love to volunteer, but I have a few dates I’ll be traveling.
 Does this work?